 Enter Russia.
 Just as it currently uses its reserves of natural gas to fund its national budget and maintain a level of influence over its European neighbors, the country will also use its vast future food surpluses to the same effect.
 The reason being that there will be a variety of alternatives to natural gas over the coming decades, but there won’t be many alternatives to industrial scale farming that requires large expanses of arable land.

 By the late 2040s, this plan will reap dividends.
 With so few countries exporting food, Russia will have near monopoly pricing power over the international food commodity markets.
 Russia will then use this newfound food export wealth to quickly modernize both its infrastructure and military, to guarantee loyalty from its former Soviet satellites, and to buy up depressed national assets from its regional neighbors.
 In doing so, Russia will regain its superpower status and ensure long-term political dominance over Europe and the Middle East, pushing the US to the geopolitical sidelines.
-However, Russia will face one will face remain one challenger for Russia: China.
+However, Russia will continue to face a geopolitical challenge to the east.

 Silk Road allies